Whole Health Services

 I blend over 30 years of experience with a rigorous clinical analysis of your health issues, and a caring and responsive hands-on style.

-COVID Info
+• COVID Info

 IMPORTANT COVID-19 INFO FOR PATIENTS:

-2. Please stay home (fee waived) if you have: fever, dry cough, runny nose, sore throat, achiness, sudden fatigue, loss of taste or smell, shortness of breath, sudden diarrhea, nausea/vomiting.
+1. Please stay home (fee waived) if you have: fever, dry cough, runny nose, sore throat, achiness, sudden fatigue, loss of taste or smell, shortness of breath, sudden diarrhea, nausea/vomiting.

-3. Please come alone.
+2. Please come alone.

-5. Air purifiers are running in each room.
+5. Two air purifiers in each room.

 7. Payments are touchless and secure with online credit card system.